jlinoff/git2dot/README.md

 the `--range` option.

-If you want to limit the analysis to a small set of branches or tags you can use the `--choose-branch` and `choose-tag` options.
+If you want to limit the analysis to a small set of branches or tags you can use the `--choose-branch` and `--choose-tag` options.
 These options prune the graph so that only parents of commits with the choose branch or tag ids are included in the graph.
 This gives you more detail controlled that the git options allowed in the --range command.
 It